Yumen Global Furniture

 • A shorter label giving only the minimum information about the furniture.

 A full description of what must be included in these labels is given in Parts 2 and 3, respectively, of Schedule 7 of the Regulations.
 It is important to emphasise that the actual design of the permanent label is left entirely to the manufacturer or importer.
 However, the requirements regarding the information that appears on the labels, the minimum size of letters and position and durability of the label must be followed.
-Record keeping All manufacturers, importers and retailers are required to keep records to ensure traceability and compliance of all items of upholstered furniture.
-Such information must include:

 • Statements from suppliers